dumblob/XPMA_Engine/README.md

 * easy to create the model as ordinary users intuitively understand processes (compared to data models, transactions, objects, routines and all other IT stuff)
 * easy to monitor anything in the system
 * easy to accurately estimate costs and risks of any part of the system
-* there is an utter need for different levels of process abstraction (my idea is feasible for all levels including primary, supporting and organizational processes)
+* there is an utter need for different levels of process abstraction (our idea is feasible for all levels including primary, supporting and organizational processes)
 * Google currently very much promotes the "small scripts" approach with it's own "Google Apps Script".
 It's extremely limited, but it's growing popularity shows, that there is a huge number of people/groups which need automation of processes (the Google Apps Script is most often used with Google Docs for connecting all of them and also e.g. for producing animated charts).
 * growing need for a *flipped approach* - people creating value have to be creative and tell what they want/need instead of just obeying commands and getting used to inappropriate IT tools and processes